International Justice Mission: Governance and financials

 International Justice Mission's global headquarters is located in Washington, D.C.
 It is governed by a 13-member international board of directors, which includes founder and CEO Gary Haugen.
 As of 2016, Nicole Bibbins Sedaca chairs the board.

 On June 1, 2016, the independent charity watchdog Charity Navigator gave International Justice Mission four stars with an overall score of 92.15 out of 100.
 The organization scored 88.91 for its finances, and 100 for accountability and transparency.

 According to a 2015 independent auditor's report by RSM US, International Justice Mission generated $51.56 million in total support and revenue in 2015.
 The organization's expenses totaled $52.25 million.
 Year-end net assets were $20.03 million.

 International Justice Mission's 2015 funding came primarily from individuals (71%), in addition to foundations and businesses (12%), IJM partner offices (6%), churches (4%), gifts-in-kind (4%), government grants (1%) and other sources (2%).
 Programs accounted for 75% of expenses, general and administrative costs for 12%, and expenditures for fundraising for 13%.

 Among its grants, the United States Department of Labor awarded International Justice Mission a three-year cooperative agreement on September 30, 2002.
 The nearly $703,000 grant helped implement the Thailand Sex Trafficking Task Force: Prevention and Placement program.
 Then-U.S. Secretary of State Colin Powell provided the organization with a $1 million grant to combat sex trafficking in Southeast Asia in 2004.
 Bill & Melinda Gates Foundation awarded a $5 million grant in 2006.
 On December 14, 2011, the Google Foundation awarded $11.5 million to organizations fighting modern slavery.
 Among the groups to receive those funds were International Justice Mission, BBC World Service Trust, ActionAid India and Aide et Action.

 Criticism

 IJM has aroused criticism over its tactics and mission.
 Much of the criticism stems from IJM's role in organizing brothel raids and subsequent arrests or deportations of sex workers.
 Others have criticized IJM for hindering HIV prevention efforts and for maligning local organizations which have questioned its tactics.
 Still others have questioned IJM's focus on law enforcement tactics and close coordination with police agencies to carry out a human rights mission.
+In July 2023 a BBC News investigation alleged that Ghanaian children had been wrongly taken in raids backed by the IJM.
+In a secretly filmed conversation with a senior IJM staff member, a reporter was told that IJM staff needed to rescue a set number of victims and secure a set number of prosecutions every year.
+Another staff member said that IJM staff were denied pay rises or were at risk of being sacked if they did not reach these targets.